AP English Language

 AP English Language and Composition Prep Book (suggestions will be made during second semester)

-Students will participate in book clubs three times during the year.
+Students will participate in book clubs twice during the year.
 Each will focus on a specific genre, theme, or topic.
-Students will choose ONE title from each of the following categories.
-Parents should evaluate the titles their student selects to ensure they contains no content their family finds objectionable.
+For the first semester, students will choose ONE title from the following list of options.
+Students may want to confer with their classmates before making their selection; however, parents should preview the titles to ensure they contain no content their family finds objectionable.

 Application: If you wish to enroll in AP Language and Composition for the 2017-2018 school year, please complete the application in the link below and email it to me at email@example.com.